artivilla/progressive-punctuation-open/readme.md

 [![XO code style](https://img.shields.io/badge/code_style-XO-5ed9c7.svg)](https://github.com/sindresorhus/xo)
 [![CircleCI](https://circleci.com/gh/artivilla/progressive-punctuation-open.svg?style=svg)](https://circleci.com/gh/artivilla/progressive-punctuation-open)

-Progressive Punctuation is a movement focused on effective communication, a brainchild of Jeremy Ford's work -- an art director and multidisciplinary designer in New York City.
-You can learn more about this project at progressivepunctuation.com.
+Progressive Punctuation is a movement focused on effective communication, my friend Jeremy Ford's work -- an art director and multidisciplinary designer living in New York City.
+You can learn more about this project at his awwward winning site [here](http://progressivepunctuation.com/).

-By extension, Progressive Punctuation Open is a set of webfonts represented in his work available in several formats for the open web.
+By extension, Progressive Punctuation Open is a set of webfonts representing those marks available in several formats for the open web.

 ## Getting Started Guide